tlevine/ypotf/docs/data-model.rst

 Inbox folder
 -------------
-Messages in the Inbox folders have these types
+Messages in the Inbox folders have these types, which are organized as primary and secondary types.
+Primary types are encoded in flags, and secondary types are encoded in headers.

 1. Incoming commands

+  a. help
+  b. list-archive
+  c. subscribe
+  d. unsubscribe
+  e. list-confirm
+  f. message

 2. Pending master data

   a.
 Subscription requests